freakybit/freakybit.github.io/_posts/2020-02-29-gods-of-the-future.markdown

 This will be a bit controversial topic and I was considering if I should write about this at all.
 I will try to limit giving out my point of view and instead to ask some important questions, but I probably won't escape offending some people.
-Please treat this just as an intellectual exploration, an exercise of sort and come with me on a journey towards a new frontier.
+Please treat this just as an intellectual exploration, an exercise of sorts, and come with me on a journey towards a new frontier.

 First of all, lets think for a moment about current state of affairs concerning wealth inequality.
 I understand that it's only a proxy for the general inequality problem, but as the starting point it's a good approximation.